metadaddy/Database.com-FDW-for-PostgreSQL/README.md

     Aggregator

-        postgres=# SELECT COUNT(*) FROM contacts WHERE "LastName" LIKE 'G%';
+        postgres=# SELECT COUNT(*) FROM contacts WHERE lastname LIKE 'G%';
-        NOTICE:  SOQL query is SELECT LastName,Email,FirstName FROM Contact WHERE LastName LIKE 'G%' count
+        NOTICE:  SOQL query is SELECT lastname,email,firstname FROM Contact WHERE lastname LIKE 'G%' count
         -------
              3